OracularIS/smartai/docs/getting-started.md

 MCP (Model Context Protocol) allows your business functions to be used across external systems like Claude, OpenAI, and Copilot.

 ### Demo Walkthrough

+> _See how to generate an MCP Server URL and integrate your functions with external clients like Claude or Copilot._

 <video controls width="800">
   <source src=".attachments/mcp_server.mp4" type="video/mp4">
 </video>